 In most pop songs that you would hear on the radio, modulations are called key changes, but they mean the same thing.

-A modulation can be accompanied by a change in key signature, but it’s not always.
+A modulation can be accompanied by a change in the key signature, but not always.

-Here is a melody that starts in the key of D Major and modulates to the key of B Major, without changing the key signature:
+Here is a melody that starts in the key of D Major and modulates to the key of B Minor, without changing the key signature:

 A pop song famous for its modulation is the Beyonce song “Love on Top” – it has 4 key changes

 With modulation, the song has to stay in the new key for a while, more than just one or two bars.

 If a song modulates but only for a little bit, this is called a tonicization, and the song usually then goes back to the original key.